top of page

 Why TPI-2 Is Beneficial for Students with Special Needs

-Personalized Transition Planning: The TPI-2 identifies the unique needs and goals of your child, allowing for a transition plan that highlights their strengths and addresses their challenges.
+The TPI-2 identifies the unique needs and goals of your child.
+This allows for a transition plan that emphasizes their strengths while addressing their challenges.
 Each plan is tailored, giving your child a better chance to thrive.

-Improved Post-School Outcomes: This assessment concentrates on vital areas like employment readiness and daily living skills, ensuring that your child is prepared for success as they move into adulthood.
+This assessment concentrates on critical areas like employment readiness and daily living skills.
+It ensures that your child is prepared for success as they move into adulthood.

-Supports IEP Development: The insights gained from the TPI-2 can assist IEP teams in crafting measurable transition goals and aligning necessary services with your child’s ambitions for the future.
+The insights gained from the TPI-2 can assist IEP teams in crafting measurable transition goals.
+It also aligns necessary services with your child’s ambitions for the future.

-Encourages Self-Determination: Involving your child in the assessment process promotes self-awareness and self-advocacy, two crucial attributes for achieving independence in adulthood.
+Involving your child in the assessment process promotes self-awareness and self-advocacy.
+These two attributes are crucial for achieving independence in adulthood.

 When to Start Transition Planning